Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 Here is an example of the workflow we will be using for our analysis with a brief description of each step.

+1. Sequence reads - obtaining raw reads from a sample via sequencing
-1. Quality control - Assessing quality using FastQC and Trimming and/or filtering reads (if necessary)
+2. Quality control - assessing quality using FastQC, and trimming and/or filtering reads (if necessary)
-2. Metagenome assembly
-3. Binning
-4. Taxonomic assignment
+3. Metagenome assembly - piecing together genomes from reads using Flye, a long-read metagenome assembler
+4. Binning - separating out genomes into 'bins' containing related contigs using Metabat2
+5. Taxonomic assignment - assigning taxonomy to sequences/contigs using Krona and/or Pavion

 Workflows in bioinformatics often adopt a plug-and-play approach so the output of one tool can be easily used as input to another tool.
 The use of standard data formats in bioinformatics (such as FASTA or FASTQ, which we will be using here) makes this possible.